3SB/progbits/README.md

 ## Python

-### Getting back and ID of an inserted row with Postgres and Psycopg2
+### Getting back the ID of an inserted row with Postgres and Psycopg2

 ```Python
 cursor.execute("INSERT INTO ....
 RETURNING id")